-The Northwest Rebellion at Batoche in 1885, was very infuential in shaping the lives of the early settlers in the St. Louis area.
+The Northwest Resistance at Batoche in 1885, was very infuential in shaping the lives of the early settlers in the St. Louis area.

 Father Lecoq, the first missionary in 1884, helped build the first church and school in 1887, west of present day St. Louis.

 New churches were required in 1906 and again in 1954.